***UPDATE 2018-10-15*** I composed an additional list of More Gedolim, Rabbis, and awesome people that wear techeiles here.

 R’ Aryeh Leibowitz

 There was an earlier video of him on “Why Gedolim Don’t Wear Tekhelet” where he admitted to not wearing it.
 Now times have changed.
-Not only does he now wear Tekhelet, he wears it the R’ Schachter method, which is the most complicated and expensive method due to it satisfying all Rabbinic opinions.
+Not only does he now wear Tekhelet, he wears it the R’ Schachter method, which is the most complicated and expensive method due to the sheer amount of Techeiles required to satisfy all Rabbinic opinions.